tuftsdatalab/Research_Technology_Bioinformatics/workshops/introHPC1.md

 ## Introduction

 This tutorial introduces the Tufts HPC cluster and its application to the life sciences.
-We will talk a bit about it's architechture
+We will talk a bit about it's architechture, how to leverage it to run pipelines and how to manage projects you create.

 ## Navigate to the Cluster